Axadiw/MFIGamepadFeeder/docs/index.md

 1. Select correct HID device in the "General mapping" tab.
 This will allow you to see preview of all the data that is coming form the controller.
 2. Hit *New* button in the right top corner of the screen.
-3. Create as many mapping items as neccessary using "Add new item" button at the bottom
+3. Create as many mapping items as necessary using "Add new item" button at the bottom
 4. Specify type of each item:
 	* Button (for all buttons on the controller)
 	* DPad